garden-io/garden/docs/reference/module-types/maven-container.md

   # Specify one or more source files or directories to automatically sync into the running container.
   sync:
     - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
 Must be
-      # a relative path if provided.
+      # a relative path.
 Defaults to the module's top-level directory if no value is provided.
       source: .

       # POSIX-style absolute path to sync the directory to inside the container.
 The root path (i.e. "/") is not